By Madeline Bocaro ©

-For his cover of The Who song, Bowie wore a fabulous Kansai creation.
+David’s cover of The Who song also appeared on his album PinUps.
+Bowie wore a fabulous creation.
 The ‘Angel of Death’ is a red vinyl bodice with red and black spangles and feathers.
 It was accented with with black PVC thigh-high lace-up stiletto-heeled boots.
 The outfit is accessorized by two black-feathered wristbands and one gold flower earring.
 This is also worn in the finale, ‘I Got You Babe’ with Marianne Faithfull.

 Cob-webbed dancers styled by Natasha Korniloff prance around Bowie, denoting the passage of time.
 (Bowie wears a similar, more spectacular gold webbed outfit for his next song (‘The Jean Genie’).

-Bowie’s shiny blue asymmetrical one-sleeved, one-legged costume with orange, pink, red and gold flames of satin on a shimmery silvery blue background is reminiscent of Kansai’s knit suits created for Ziggy.
+Bowie’s shiny blue asymmetrical one-sleeved, one-legged costume with orange, pink, red and gold flames of satin on a shimmery silvery blue background is reminiscent of Kansai’s knit body suits created for Ziggy.
+Three ‘fringed’ panels with flames, backed by gold satin dangle from one long-sleeved arm.
 Worn with two thick bangle bracelets matching the outfit’s metallic fabric – one gold and one blue – doubled up on Bowie’s left arm (over his silver Peruvian wedding bangles).
-Two bangles also adorn his right ankle.
-From one long sleeved arm dangles three ‘fringed’ panels with flames, backed by gold satin.
+Two thick Kansai bangles also adorn his right ankle.
 David’s long acrylic fingernails are painted silver.
 And he is barefoot.

 Many years later, this iconic costume was discovered by chance by New York stylist Sara Hodgson, head of popular entertainment at Christies London while hunting around costume shops and flea markets.
 It was sold at auction in April 2007 via Christies in London for 10,800 pounds ($21,500) to the Hard Rock Café, which paid almost double the 4-6,000 pound presale estimate.